-Time Line - the most important part
+Time Line - the road map to success

 We cannot stress enough the importance of a clearly thought out time line for your wedding day.
 If you only do one task to insure the best wedding possible, it would be create a thorough time line.
 Your wedding day will zoom past.
 And each part of the day has its own unique challenges.
 I council you to expect 15 minutes out of every hour to be spent on unforeseen issues.
 That means every 4 hours you'll loose one full hour.
 How to get your time back?
 Write out a time line.
 Then ask any and all professionals involved with your wedding to look it over and point out issues.
 And if you don't hire professionals, then ask the key persons helping you.
 But do not neglect a thorough time line.
+Click the Timeline Helper button below to get a Word file you can edit.
+NOTE: One click automatically downloads the file.

 Duration of Events Leading up to Wedding Ceremony